Claire Perry O'Neill: Parliamentary career

 After joining the Conservative Party in 2006, Perry worked for Shadow Chancellor George Osborne.
 She was selected in November 2009 as a Conservative candidate after Michael Ancram announced his intention to stand down from Devizes, a safe seat for her party.
 In her maiden speech she was critical of the previous Labour government's management of the rural economy, adding: "we do not get as many jobcentres per head of the population in rural Britain".
 She also paid tribute to the Armed Forces, as Devizes is home to 11,000 soldiers.

 In October 2011, Perry was appointed as Parliamentary Private Secretary to Philip Hammond, the Secretary of State for Defence.
 She held this role until October 2013, when she became a Government Assistant Whip.
 On 15 July 2014, Perry was appointed Parliamentary Under-Secretary of State for Transport, with responsibility for rail fares, rail franchising, freight and logistics and transport agencies.
-She resigned from this position on 14 July 2016, at the time of the reshuffle, when Theresa May became Prime Minister, the day after saying in a debate she was "often ashamed to be the Rail Minister".
+She resigned from this position on 14 July 2016, at the time of a reshuffle, when Theresa May became prime minister, the day after saying in a debate she was "often ashamed to be the Rail Minister".

 Perry campaigned for improvements in online safety, and in 2011 led an Independent Parliamentary Inquiry into Online Child Protection, with a particular focus on online pornography.
-She was subsequently appointed by the Prime Minister, David Cameron, as an adviser on preventing the sexualisation and commercialisation of children.
+She was subsequently appointed by the prime minister, David Cameron, as an adviser on preventing the sexualisation and commercialisation of children.

 Perry argued for blocks on pornography for all internet users unless they opt out of it, citing the need to protect children.
 In July 2013, hackers placed pornographic images on Perry's own website.
 Perry accused political blogger Paul Staines – known for his Guido Fawkes blog – of sponsoring the attack, while Staines threatened to sue her for libel if the claim was not removed.
 After Internet filters started to be rolled out, news agencies reported that a wide range of non-pornographic websites were now being censored by UK ISPs as a result of false-positive results for blocked phrases, including Perry's own website, as a result of her frequent use of words such as "porn" and "sex" in web posts about her pro-censorship campaign.